-With a budget of over $3.5 million for the 2018-2019 school year, our financial aid program assists more than 180 qualified students to make a Saint Andrew’s education financially feasible.
-Grants range from 12% to 98% of tuition for day students and 23% to 96% of tuition for boarding students.
+With a budget of over $4 million for the 2022-2023 school year, our financial aid program assists more than 190 qualified students to make a Saint Andrew’s education financially feasible.
+Grants can be up to 98% of tuition for day or boarding students.

 Financial aid is awarded on the basis of a family’s demonstrated need.
 “Need” is defined as the difference between tuition plus expenses and a family’s potential expected contribution.
 To help evaluate demonstrated need, Saint Andrew’s School employs the nationally standardized system for analysis through School and Student Services